 Different guitars may suit different types of strings, and it is not possible to tell with precision which strings will fit the one or the guitar.
 So often we have nothing left to do but to follow the "trial-error" method first and try out all the strings until we find the ones that suit us.

 According to the musical activity I want to apply - nylon strings are used mainly in classical music, flamenco, brazilian music and jazz.

 Jumbo Guitar - Metal Strings.
 Here depends mainly on the diameter (hardness) of the strings, see the Metal Strings and, of course, the style of the game - if you play jazz, for example, you may need a sharper and more pronounced tone and choose harder strings.
 It also depends on whether you are playing your fingers (rather soft strings) or tricks (they may be harder).
 For beginners I recommend soft strings of 0.10 or 0.11.

 Electric guitar - The surface of the electric guitar strings is made of nickel and iron alloy, nickel-plated steel, stainless steel and other metals or alloys.
 Different materials used on the surface of the string provide a different tone and also a slightly different level of output when amplified.

-Before we stretch the strings on the guitar, it is important to remove dirt that could quickly degrade the strings.
-If we decide to make some adjustments or fixes on a guitar, it is advisable to do so before pulling new strings so that we do not have to repeatedly take them off and stretch them to degrade them.
+Before we will put the strings on the guitar, it is important to remove dirt that could quickly degrade the strings.
+If we decide to make some adjustments or fixes on a guitar, it is advisable to do so before pulling new strings so that we do not have to repeatedly take them off and put them to degrade them.
 Replace the strings with your hands!
-For the description of guitar care, please refer to the Tool Care Policies section .
+For the description of guitar care, please refer to the Guitar Care section.

 Nylon strings - see instructional video.

 Some types of nylon have a few centimeters of loose wires at one end.
-This end does not belong to the grasshopper !!!
+This end does not belong to the bridge!!!